dhc-barnard/tutorials/StoryMapJS.md

 **Location Markers:** To change the location markers, click "marker options," also in the bottom right corner of the window.
 You'll be prompted to upload an image you'd like to use for your location marker - it will only change the marker for this one slide, so you may want to change your markers for other slides as well.

-Using A "Gigapixel" Image As Your Base Map:
+Using A Gigapixel Image As Your Base Map:
 ----------------------

 ![Example: Hieronymus Bosch's "Garden of Earthly Delights-Storymap with gigapixel image](/images/storymapjs/15_Screen_Shot_2023-05-02_at_6_00.25_PM.png)